Sachin2903/Kanban_Board_clone/README.md

-## others Libraries used in this project:
+## Libraries used in this project:
 1. React-Redux
 2. React Beautiful DND
 3. React Icons